Watch the video for definitions and examples of percent error and difference:

 All three versions of the formula mean the exact same thing — it’s just different wording.

-Alternative Definition using Relative Error
+Alternative Definition of Percent Error using Relative Error

 The percentage error is sometimes reported as being 100% times the relative error.
 Be careful though, because there are actually two types of relative error: one for precision and one for accuracy (not sure of the difference between the two?
 See: Accuracy and Precision).
 The definition “100% times the relative error” is only true if you are using the “accuracy” version of relative error: